 All fonts should show as “Embedded Subset.”

-If the above is not true for your PDF file, you will have to follow the below instructions to properly embed your fonts in your PDF.
+If the above is not true for your PDF file, you will have to follow the below instructions on how to embed fonts in PDF.

-When it comes to embedding fonts, you are able to embed the entire font or just a subset of the characters used in the file.
+The Adobe Acrobat fonts settings support both embedding the entire font or just a subset of the characters used in the file.
 Subsetting ensures that your fonts and font metrics are used when it comes time to print by creating a custom font name.
 For example, your version of a font, not your print provider’s version, can always be used by the provider for both viewing and printing the PDF file.
 When a font cannot be embedded because of the font vendor’s settings, and someone that opens or prints the PDF does not have access to the original font, a Multiple Master typeface is temporarily substituted–AdobeSerifMM for a missing serif font, and AdobeSansMM for a missing sans serif font.

 Pro tip: a font can only be embedded if it contains a setting by the font vendor that permits it to be embedded.